 - Adapt the risk management process.

-You can create a separate board to classify all risks, or use ready-made plugins for Jira to visualize risks.
+You can create a separate board to classify all risks, or use ready-made plugins for Jira to visualize risks with the help of say Risk Matrix.

 Risk management is a complex process, but it is extremely necessary for any business.
-Polontech experts will help you implement the right tools and configure the ITSM system using Jira and Confluence integration, and customize them to your needs.
+We will analyze your current Risk Management infrastructure or will help you build one from scratch.
+Our experts will implement only the minimum needed tools, configure the ITSM system and customize the tools to your particular needs.